sugarvoid/make-words-dx/README.md

 # Untitled Word Game

-A word game made in Godot 4.2
+A word game made in Godot 4.2.
+Almost the same concept as my other word game https://sugarvoid.itch.io/love-typing.

 ## How To Play